JetBrains/guide/site/dotnet/tutorials/web-fundamentals/debugging/index.md

 Let’s open an HTML page using the IDE.
 From the context menu in the _Solution_ tool window, choose **Debug**.
 In HTML files, this creates and selects a JavaScript Run/Debug configuration, which is a **JavaScript Debug** configuration type.
 The run configuration points to our project’s `index.html` page, with Chrome as the browser.

-JavaScript files can be debugged under the NodeJS debugger instead of Chrome.
+JavaScript files can be debugged under the Node.js debugger instead of Chrome.
 Use the context menu again, but for a JavaScript file.
 Choose Debug to start debugging, and see a new Run/Debug Configuration created.
-If we edit the new configuration, we see it is of type NodeJS.
+If we edit the new configuration, we see it is of type Node.js.

-Debugging in both Chrome and NodeJS have similar features.
+Debugging in both Chrome and Node.js have similar features.
 We commonly log to the console when debugging.
 This JavaScript file is included in our HTML and has a `console.log()` line.
 When debugging, the IDE re-routes these log statements from the Chrome console to its console.

 Breakpoints let you stop execution on a specific line of code.
 In the IDE, adding a breakpoint is done by clicking in the gutter beside the line.
 A red circle will appear.
 Now when I click, execution stops on that line, and shows information about variables.
 No restart or browser refresh needed!
 Clicking the **Resume** button continues execution past the breakpoint.